 Degree in Energy Engineering

-Degree in Energy Engineering (GIE)
+Bachelor's Degree in Energy Engineering (GIE)

 This degree trains future professionals with knowledge of the scientific foundations and engineering principles related to the technological areas of energy engineering .
-It will provide them with the necessary skills to apply these fundamentals to the formulation and resolution of complex problems related to professional activities in the field of:
+It will provide them with the necessary skills to apply these foundations to the formulation and resolution of complex problems related to professional activities in the field of:

-• energy resources
+• Energy resources

 • Power generation technologies